AHFERREIRA/adordd/README.md

 Corrected add, update and delete records.
 Reccount changed because of speed problems.
-Concurrent access and locks improved
+Concurrent access and locks improved Use exclusive ok

 TO DO
 Relations are slow we are improving it.